amandakoka/art-with-amanda/README.md

 - **Mobile Responsiveness**: Optimized the website to ensure a seamless browsing and shopping experience across various devices and screen sizes.

-- **Design Choices**: For aspects like typography and color schemes, I provided options that I liked and then asked the Instagram community to vote on their preferences.
+- **Design Choices**: For aspects like typography and colour schemes, I provided options that I liked and then asked the Instagram community to vote on their preferences.
 This collaborative approach ensured that the final design elements resonated well with the broader audience while still reflecting my artistic vision.

 ### Continuous Improvement